-Jingshan Park was a part of the Forbidden City until the early 1900's when the walls were pulled down and a road cut through it destroying several gates and buildings between the park and the rear entrance of the palace.
-The hill in Jingshan Park was made with the earth removed to create the palace moat.
-It is well worth the climb on a clear day for spectacular views of the Forbidden City and Beijing.
+Jingshan (literally "Prospect Hill," also known as Coal Hill) Park is located across the street from the exit of the Forbidden City.
+The park was a part of the Forbidden City until the early 1900s when the walls were pulled down and a road cut through it, destroying several gates and buildings between the park and the rear entrance of the palace.

 Just north of the Imperial Palace, the site occupied by Prospect Hill was a private park reserved for the use of the emperor in the Yuan dynasty (1279-1368).
 During the Ming dynasty (1368-1644), an artificial hill with five peaks was made, utilizing earth excavated when the moat of the Imperial Palace was dug.
 A pavilion was erected on each peak, and five bronze Buddhas given pride of place in them; four of these statues were removed by the troops of the Allied Expeditionary Force when they came to Beijing to relieve the Siege of the Legations in 1900.
 Prospect Hill was opened to the public in 1928.

 The artificial hill in Jingshan Park used to be the highest point in the city.
 The park is nice to walk around, but what really makes it worthwhile is that the temple at the top of the hill, the Pavilion of Everlasting Spring (Wanchunting), affords stunning, panoramic views over Beijing and the Forbidden City.

 It takes about 10 minutes to walk up to the pavilion.
 The climb is relatively easy with plenty of shade and handrails, but there are many steps involved.
 However, it is well worth the climb on a clear day to get photos of the scenic view.